uisendy/Vet-clinic-database/README.md

 ## Acknowledgments

-- Hat tip to anyone whose code was used
+- Hat tip to Microverse Inc for the code Template
-- Inspiration
-- etc

 ## 📝 License

-This project is [MIT](./MIT.md) licensed.
+This project is [MIT](./LICENSE) licensed.